 The device has the ability to store the activations you have initiated as well as automatic recordings.
 All of these recordings will be automatically downloaded wirelessly by using a bedside monitor and are transmitted to a secure server which allows them to be seen by the hospital staff.

 You have probably been troubled by some symptoms and following discussion with your doctor they have advised that a Loop Recorder may be beneficial in trying to help find a possible cause of these.
 The device will only pick up abnormal heart rates or rhythms so if your symptoms are related to other things, such as low blood pressure then it will not detect these.
 It cannot treat any issues it detects so if you feel unwell it is important that you still seek medical help in the usual way.

 The procedure is very straight forward and carries very little risk but there is a small chance of bleeding and bruising around the insertion site.
 Very rarely the device may move or break through the skin (extrude)

 How do I prepare for the loop recorder?

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

 You will be required to attend the pre-assessment clinic usually between one and four weeks before your EPS/RFA procedure date.

 At this appointment you will see a Nurse Practitioner who will take a full medical history, perform a physical examination, explain about the procedure in more detail and address any questions/concerns you may have.

-Then you will see a nurse who will perform a baseline nursing assessment.
+You will then see a nurse who will perform a baseline nursing assessment.
 This consists of various questions, such as information about your next of kin, how you usually manage at home, any mobility problems or other issues that we may need to be aware of in order to make your admission as safe and comfortable as possible.

 You will then see a clinical support worker who will take swabs for MRSA (a type of bacteria responsible for infection) screening.